karenpayneoregon/ef-core-transforming/EF.ValidationResultExample/readme.md

 A `self-validating` model is a model object that knows how to validate itself.
 A model object can announce this capability by implementing the [IValidatableObject](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.ivalidatableobject?view=net-6.0) interface.

+This is important when working with EF Core is to provide validation

+- To validate without a try-catch
+- Not having to validate in a [SaveChanges Interceptor](http://example.com)[^1] or overriding SaveChanges/SaveChangesAsync.
+- Either or of the above still can be used.

 **Implement** `IValidatableObject`

 ```csharp